Maârif: History

-In 1949, the Algerian musician Salim Halali settled in Morocco and transformed an old café in Maârif into a prestigious cabaret, Le Coq d'Or, where Warda Al-Jazairia and El-Haja El-Hamdaouia performed.
+In 1949, the musician Salim Halali settled in Morocco and transformed an old café in Maârif into a prestigious cabaret, Le Coq d'Or, where Warda Al-Jazairia and El-Haja El-Hamdaouia performed.
 In the neighborhood is also located the Mohammed V stadium which holds room for 44'000 spectators.

 The novelist Mohamed Zafzaf also lived in the neighborhood.

+Demography

+According to the 2024 General Census of Population and Housing by the High Commission for Planning, Maârif has 139,669 inhabitants..